pitt-crc/crc-service-portal/docs/install/python.md

 The `celery` command executes as a foreground process by default.
 The following unit files are provided as a starting point to daemonize the process via the systemd service manager.

+!!! warning

+    Depending on the number of deployed workers, Celery can fill up it's log directory fairly quickly.
+    Rotating log files to prevent excessive storage is strongly recommended.

 === "keystone-worker.service"

     ```toml